amenzwa/amenzwa.github.io/motorsport/adjust.md

 - Tyres skip over bumps under hard braking
   - Soften front and rear fast jounce and droop dampers
 - Front of chassis scrapes the track surface under hard braking
-  - Stiffen front springs and dampers
+  - Stiffen front springs and dampers and do the same to the rear to maintain balance
-  - Stiffen front heave springs and dampers
+  - Stiffen front heave springs and dampers and do the same to the rear to maintain balance
-  - Raise front ride height
+  - Raise front ride height and do the same to the rear to maintain rake angle

 ## *stability*

-- Car dives hard onto front suspensions thereby deranging them
+- Body dives hard onto front suspensions thereby deranging them
   - Stiffen front heave springs and dampers
   - Stiffen front slow jounce and droop dampers
   - Stiffen front suspension springs